• What planning topics does “Comprehensive Financial Planning” include?

 • Do you manage the investment portfolios at your discretion?

-No. While many asset-based wealth managers and financial planners take discretion over their client portfolios and manage all client portfolios the same way, we do not ever take discretion.
-Since we are financial planning-centric, we want our clients to be educated and engaged in the planning process.
-We do not ever make purchase or sell decisions without discussing the recommendations with you first.
+YES.
+Trade discretion is necessary to avoid giving one client preference over another in trade execution.
+However, since we are financial planning-centric, we want our clients to be educated and engaged in the planning process.
+As such, we generally do not made investment purchases or sales in your account(s) without discussing the recommendations with you first.
 This approach also necessarily means that all client portfolios are uniquely customized/personalized.

 • What is your approach to investing?